Nemesia: planting, cultivation and care

 To prolong flowering, regularly remove faded flowers and spent stems.

-Aside from pruning, a light cutback between two flowerings is recommended to stimulate formation of new flowers.
+Aside from pruning, a light cutting back between flowering periods is recommended to stimulate formation of new flowers.

-It does not mind being cut back severely in summer.
-In July and August, you can cut back Nemesia to 10-15 cm from base, which will encourage plant to renew flowering.
+It tolerates being cut back hard in summer.
+In July–August, you can cut back the Nemesia to 10–15 cm from base, which will encourage the plant to renew its flowering.

 Potential diseases and pests

-Nemesia is sometimes susceptible to powdery mildew.
-Follow our advice to combat powdery mildew.
+Le Nemesia is sometimes prone to powdery mildew.
+Follow our advice to fight powdery mildew.

-Slugs can attack young shoots when they appear: discover how to deter them.
+Slugs can attack young shoots when they appear: discover how to keep them away.

 It can also fall prey to aphids: to eliminate them, spray with black soap.

-In overly wet weather, thrips, tiny parasitic insects, can cause mottled foliage.
-As a preventive measure, in hot, dry weather, spray foliage regularly and spray garlic decoctions mixed with black soap.
+In very wet weather, thrips, tiny parasitic insects, can cause mottling of foliage.
+As a preventative measure, in hot, dry weather, regularly spray foliage and spray with garlic decoctions mixed with black soap.

 Multiplication